 Same

-(2) The electricity vendor shall allocate the payment on a pro rata basis to the clean energy adjustment and other amounts payable under the relevant invoices.
+(2) The electricity vendor shall allocate the payment on a pro rata basis to the clean energy adjustment and other amounts payable under the relevant invoices in respect of electricity charges for the same invoice period.

-Deposit

-(3) The electricity vendor shall deposit the portion of the payment allocated to the clean energy adjustment into the account established under X.
+[Note: some LDCs combine electricity bills with other utilities, such as water.
+The intent is that the pro rata allocation applies to the amounts allocated to the electricity portion of the bill.
+In other words, however a partial payment is allocated today for the electricity portion of the bill – that portion, would be applied to pay the non-CEA portion of the electricity bill and the clean energy adjustment portion of the bill on a pro rata basis.]

-Electricity vendor, account
+Electricity vendor, held in trust

 15x.
-(1) Each electricity vendor shall establish and maintain an account into which the electricity vendor deposits or receives only the following:
+(1) Each electricity vendor shall, [until paid to IESO pursuant to [subsection (3)]] hold the following amounts in trust for the investment asset owners [or a secured party contemplated by section [27]]:

-1. Payments by specified consumers in respect of the clean energy adjustment.
+1. Payments received from or on behalf of specified consumers in respect of clean energy adjustments.

-2. Portions of payments by specified consumers that are allocated to the clean energy adjustment under subsection 14x (2).
+2. Portions of payments received from by or on behalf of specified consumers that are allocated to clean energy adjustments under subsection [14x (2)].

 3. Any proceeds arising from the exercise and enforcement of any rights and interests under or in respect of the investment asset.

-Held in trust

-(2) The amounts required to be deposited or received into the account are deemed to be held in trust for the investment asset owner.
+Electricity Vendor, Segregated Account NTD: Please hold off on this instruction for now.
+If this is required, more detail will be required.

+(2) If at any time an electricity vendor fails to comply with any of the requirements of Section [13x, 14x or 15x(1)], such electricity vendor shall thereafter be required to establish and maintain an account into which the electricity vendor deposits or receives only the amounts enumerated in [15x(1)].

 Remittance to IESO

-(5) The electricity vendor shall remit amounts received in respect of the clean energy adjustment to the IESO for the benefit of the investment asset owner in accordance with the regulations.
+(3) Each electricity vendor other than IESO shall remit amounts received [by it] in respect of clean energy adjustments to the IESO for the benefit of the investment asset owners in accordance with the regulations.

 PART iv Fair Allocation Plan and financing plan